Apply for Financial Aid

 If you do not have an award letter from TCC, you do not have financial aid.
 You may be required to pay your tuition and fees up front and be reimbursed during the semester, if you are eligible for funding.

 When will my financial aid be applied to my tuition balance?

 Your award will be disbursed to your account approximately 7 days before the start of your first day of class.

 Undocumented/DACA students who have been admitted to TCC under Senate Bill 1528 Provisions (which allow non-citizens to pay Texas resident tuition) may be eligible for State aid.

-Fill out the TASFA Application and view a complete list of instructions on our Application Checklist for Undocumented Students.
-See your campus's Financial Aid Office for additional information.
+Fill out the TASFA application and view a complete list of instructions on our Application Checklist for Undocumented Students.

 How do I get help filling out my FAFSA?

-The 7 Easy Steps to the FAFSA(Link will open in a new window) instructional video, courtesy of the University of California, can help walk you through the process.
+- 7 Easy Steps to the FAFSA(link will open in a new window): An instructional video, courtesy of the University of California, to help walk you through the process.

 - FAFSA Form Tips playlist (link will open in a new window): Federal Student Aid's video tutorial series, which helps you navigate the FAFSA process from logging in, to filling out and signing the form.

 - How to Create an Account Username and Password (link will open in a new window): Federal Student Aid's video tutorial about setting up your FSA ID.